Thomas-Chqt/cub3d/README.md

 One of the key challenges I faced during this project was adhering to strict coding norms imposed by the school.
 Each function had to be limited to 25 lines, and no more than 5 variables could be used per function.
 While implementing raycasting itself was straightforward thanks to comprehensive resources, meeting these constraints required creative solutions.
 I found myself using techniques to minimize the number of variables and splitting functions in ways I would not typically do in a real-world project.
 Although these constraints sometimes resulted in less-than-optimal code, they forced me to think critically about function design and code structure, giving me insight into code efficiency under strict guidelines.

-An other unique challenges I faced in cub3D was handling time without using any time calculation functions, as per the project’s requirements.
+Another unique challenge I faced in cub3D was handling time without using any time calculation functions, as per the project’s requirements.
 Instead, I had to manage animations and enemy cooldowns using frame counts, assuming the game would run at 60 FPS.
 This approach worked, but it introduced a limitation: if the game didn’t run at exactly 60 FPS, all animations and cooldowns would become slower.
-I included a #define to adjust the expected FPS, but this requires recompiling the game when changed, making it less flexible for different hardware setups.
+I included a `#define` to adjust the expected FPS, but this requires recompiling the game when changed, making it less flexible for different hardware setups.

 **Performance Optimizations**